 - A student of determination may find it significantly harder to learn or to take part in activities compared to students of the same age.
-These students may require additional support or provision in order for them to access the same curriculum. - Special educational provision is additional to, or otherwise differentiated from, the educational provision made generally for children of the same age.
+These students may need additional support or provision to access the same curriculum. - Special educational provision is additional to, or otherwise differentiated from, the educational provision made for children of the same age.
 The aim of the provision is to ensure the student can access education on an equitable basis and within a common learning environment with same aged peers.

-- A student may be identified as having a learning difficulty if he/she: - Has a significantly greater difficulty in learning than the majority of children of the same age. - Has a disability which either prevents or hinders the child from making use of educational facilities provided in comparison to children of the same age.
+- A student may be identified as having a learning difficulty if he/she: - Has significantly greater difficulty in learning than most other children of the same age. - Has a disability which either prevents or hinders the child from making use of educational facilities provided in comparison to children of the same age.